LeeRenJie/Portfolio/README.md

 - [ ] Experience page
 > volunteer work I have done, hackathons I took part in, open-source porgrams I took part in, International competitions I took part in, Internships and in the future, full-time roles
 - [ ] Blog page
 > Blogs that I wrote.
-In this page, I am able to write a new blog easily (Auth needed), other users can like, comment and share to their social media(Auth needed).
+In this page, I am able to write a new blog easily (Auth needed), other users can like, comment and share to their social media(Auth needed), they can subscribe to newsletter(for latest blog post).
 - [ ] Projects page
 > Link to all the projects I have done, a search bar, a filter with technologies as tags.
 Each projects can have tags added for each technology.
 - [ ] Footer/Contact Me Section (Considering)